UoB-COMSM0110/2024-group-15/README.md

 <h3 id = "8">Early Stage Design</h3>

 We sat down and brainstormed about additional content ideas beyond the original concept, as well as any potential problems that might arise during the game development progress.

-Then we discussed about what to implement and used Kanban Board to assign tasks and track the progress of our work and timely updated information into our chat group.
+Then we discussed about what to implement and used Kanban Board to assign tasks and track the progress of our work and timely updated information in our chat group.

 <h4 id = "9">Core Gameplay</h4>